-This is a review of liveaboard dive boats that offer extended access to scuba diving on the Great Barrier Reef.
+This is a review of Australian liveaboard dive boats.
+Australia liveaboards offer extended access to scuba diving on the Great Barrier Reef.
 Departure points for the vessels selected in this review are either from Cairns or Airlie Beach in northern Queensland.

 You are probably already aware that in 2016 the Great Barrier Reef suffered from a major bleaching event.
 This has precipitated new interest in Great Barrier Reef tourism because many people are fearful that the reef will not be able to recover.
 They want to see it before it is gone forever.
-Of course we don't know at this stage how long term this damage may be.
+Of course it is currently unknown stage how long term the damage may be.
 Nevertheless day trips and liveaboards on the Great Barrier Reef are experiencing a resurgence in popularity.
 All of the boats in this review are previewed and available on our website.
 All of these vessels are crewed by seasoned professionals with real local knowledge and experience.

 Spirit of Freedom - Coral Sea Liveaboard